COSIMA/ocean-regrid/README.md

 Create MOM and NEMO 'cold start' (temperature and salinity) initial conditions from either GODAS or ORAS4 reanalysis.

+# Dependencies

+This package is written in Python and depends on many different Python packages.
+See section 'Install' below for instructions on how to download all of the Python dependencies.

+This package depends on the ESMF_RegridWeightGen program to perform regridding between non-rectilinear grids.
+More information can be found here: https://www.earthsystemcog.org/projects/regridweightgen/ .
+ESMF releases can be found here: http://www.earthsystemmodeling.org/download/data/releases.shtml

+# Install

 # Use

 Download a reanalysis dataset, many can be found here: